freedesktop/zeitgeist/test/test-engine-extension.rst

     ...         return 0
     ...

-This example adds to new methods to the engine 'add_value' and 'get_engine'.
+This example adds two new methods to the engine 'add_value' and 'get_engine'.
 On the other hand the method called 'internal_method' is not available as a method of the engine object.
 The constructor of an Extension object takes one parameter, the engine object.
 Per default this engine object is accessible